genomic-medicine-sweden/NGPIris/README.md

 ## Usage

 ### Command Line Interface
-Successful installation means the command `iris` is active.
+Successful installation means the command `iris --help` is active.
-Run it in the terminal, and view the help for each subcommand.
+Iris is constructed to have additional help for each subcommand.
+So, e.g., run `iris -c CREDENTIALS -b BUCKET download --help` to recieve all the download information.

 ```iris
 Usage: iris [OPTIONS] COMMAND [ARGS]...